IamKay/100DaysOfCode/README.md

 * Day 95
   > No ML today.
 Finished a beginners course on Angular.
 It was a short one (1 or 1.5 hrs total).
 The link is [here](https://www.pluralsight.com/courses/ng-big-picture).
 Now I'm beginning another one (link soon).
 I just hope i don't get lost in tutorial madness.

+* Day 96
+  > Continued with the course.
+Completed 2 modules today.
+About 3 hrs of content still remains.
+Also, made a repo for the things i will make during the course.
+Repo [here](https://github.com/kaydee/Pluralsight)